Medication Assisted Treatment

 Going through opioid withdrawal when pregnant is risky.
 Buprenorphine is safest in pregnancy.
 Our program includes comprehensive prenatal care, delivery, and post-partum services.

-For more information or to make an appointment, please call (505) 982-4425 or our Recovery Program direct lines;
+For more information or to make an appointment, please call (505) 982-4425

 HARM REDUCTION AND NEEDLE EXCHANGE PROGRAM